aaron-grau/curic/javascript/homeworks/questions/callbacksandfunctioncalls.md

 }
 ```

 Why doesn't the above function work?
 Reorganize it so that it follows the outlined chronology.
 (Hint: we don't want to ask the user if they want biscuits until we know whether they wan't tea.
 Where can we situate the second `reader.question`?
-We should we log their final response and close the reader?)
+Should we log their final response and close the reader?)

 Make sure to check out the solutions to review the correct answer.